Crowdfunding Sites for Non-US Citizens

 Ways of Raising Money Through Crowdfunding

-There are three options for receiving funds when crowdfunding and not every site offers all of these.
-This may affect your decision to which platform you will ultimately choose.
+There are three options for receiving funds when crowdfunding, and not every site offers all of these choices.
+This may affect your decision on which platform you ultimately choose.

-An "all-or-nothing" or "fixed" option means you either make your target or you don't receive your funds.
-Most of the sites use this method but not all.
-The money which people donate is put into an escrow account and if you fail to make your target, the money is returned to the people who donated.
-The idea behind this is, if your project doesn't hit its financial target, it will never get off the ground in any case.
+- A fixed option means you need to hit your target, or you don't receive your funds.
+Most of the sites use this method.
+The money donated is put into an escrow account, and if you fail to reach your target, the money is returned to the donors.

-Another option to consider is more flexible and you can get your funds whether your target is reached or not.
-The people who donate know they will not be receiving their money back; it is just a donation to your cause.
-This too is held in an escrow account until the campaign ends.
+- A more flexible option is where you'll get your funds whether your target is reached or not.
+The people who donate know they will not be receiving their money back; it's just a donation to your cause.
+This is held in an escrow account until the campaign ends.
 This is the method we used in our campaign to fund our equipment.
-Although we didn't reach our target, we were still able to put that money towards equipment for our farm.
-This is often referred to as flexible funding.
+Although we didn't reach our target, we were able to put that money towards farm equipment.
+This is referred to as flexible funding.

 Costs of Crowdfunding

 The costs for crowdfunding need to be taken into account before you launch your first campaign.
 There are no costs when you sign up with the crowdfunding site, and there will be nothing to pay if you use the 'all or nothing' option and aren't successful.

 - Platform charges: If your campaign is successful and you reach or surpass your target, you will be charged.
 The fees are listed in the table on this page and also on the individual crowdfunding sites.
 Besides the fees payable to the platform, there are also credit card, Paypal, or money transfer fees to pay.